-- 15. (a) Costs will be awarded on a summary and commercial basis and in such manner and amount as the tribunal shall in its absolute discretion consider fair, reasonable and proportional to the matters in dispute. - (b) The parties' recoverable costs are to be capped so that neither party shall be entitled to recover more than a sum equivalent to 30% of the claimant's monetary claim as advanced plus, should there be a counterclaim and should the tribunal consider it to be distinct from the claimant's claim, a sum equivalent to 30% of such monetary counterclaim as advanced.
+- 16. (a) Costs will be awarded on a commercial basis and in such manner and amount as the tribunal shall in its absolute discretion consider fair, reasonable and proportionate to the matters in dispute. - (b) The parties' recoverable costs are to be capped so that neither party shall be entitled to recover more than a sum equivalent to 30% of the claimant's monetary claim (excluding interest and costs) as originally advanced or, if greater, as subsequently amended, plus, should there be a counterclaim and should the tribunal consider it to be distinct from the claimant's claim, a sum equivalent to 30% of such monetary counterclaim (excluding interest and costs) as originally advanced or, if greater, as subsequently amended.
 These percentages shall be increased from 30% to 50% if there is an oral hearing, and in that event expenses such as hiring a venue for the hearing and/or associated catering costs shall be recoverable in addition to, and shall not be included in, the said 50%.
-These percentages are maximum figures and the tribunal may at any time, and in its absolute discretion, cap the parties' future costs so that the total cap amounts to some lesser percentage than is here stated. - (c) If declaratory or other non-monetary relief is sought the tribunal will, following completion of opening submissions and in its sole discretion, decide what overall cap on future costs to apply.

-(d) To enable the tribunal to assess costs, each party will provide a summary or breakdown of those costs (limited to 500 words) as soon as the tribunal is in a position to proceed to its award.
+These percentages are maximum figures and the tribunal may at any time, and in its absolute discretion, cap the parties' future costs so that the total cap amounts to some lesser percentage than is here stated. - (c) If declaratory or other non-monetary relief is sought the tribunal will, following completion of opening submissions and in its sole discretion, decide what overall cap on future costs to apply. - (d) To enable the tribunal to assess costs, each party will provide a summary or breakdown of those costs (limited to 500 words) as soon as the tribunal is in a position to proceed to its award.